SCORING RUBRIC

 • Coverage

-• Coverage is a critical factor, typically if a control provides minimal coverage, its score is assessed as Minimal irrespective of other score factors.
+• Coverage is a critical factor, typically if a capability provides minimal coverage, its score is assessed as Minimal irrespective of other score factors.

 • Temporal